There is a lot of effort that goes into the creation of a game.

 Learning how to implement the laws and activate strong protections for you is the eventual job of each state and the legal process involved, but knowing which protections exist can go a long way towards helping you understand the basics.

 Here are ways to protect your game idea and ensure it stays that way.

 How to Get The Most Out of Your Game Idea

-By definition a patent is a protection for your intellectual property (that you invented) from being copied.
-In the case of your game idea, in the form of a patent, is considered your invention.
+By definition, a patent is a protection for your intellectual property (that you invented) from being copied.
+In the case of your game idea, in the form of a patent, it is considered your invention.

 A patent is unique in the fact that it can protect your idea.

 The concept for your game that is uniquely yours can be patented and the idea behind it protected.

 That way, if during the course of your game development, one of your friends or coworkers helping you out tries to market their own version using your idea, they would be in violation of your patent and you could take them to court to make them stop.